kwertyops/byte-of-python/src/file_open_read_close.md

 Before reading from a file (input) or writing to a file(output), the program must *open* the file.

-The `open()` function returns a file object, which can then be uesd for reading, writing or appending to a file.
+The `open()` function returns a file object, which can then be used for reading, writing or appending to a file.

 ```python
 some_file = open('<path/file_name>'), mode  = <'string'>')